SimonVerhoeven/archunit-demo/README.md

 By default ArchUnit will fail on `should()` rules being matched against an empty class set.
 This is to avoid rules that are accidentally checked against nothing.

-This behaviour can by overwritten either on a case by case basis
+This behaviour can be overwritten either on a case-by-case basis

 <code>classes().should().beEnums()<b>.allowEmptyShould()</b></code>